 Internship in Tropical Agroforestry

-Advanced Study Internship in Tropical Agroforestry at Permanent Agriculture Resources, Holualoa, North Kona, Hawai'i Island
+Advanced Study Internship in Regenerative Agroforestry at Permanent Agriculture Resources, Holualoa, North Kona, Hawai'i Island

 This program is for those on a career path to teaching, extension, or facilitation for the betterment of communities and human-managed environments.
 We offer qualified applicants a unique opportunity to work within a professional environment on projects related to agroforestry and ecological design and to carry out an extension-level project.

-Interns work closely with Craig Elevitch, Director of Agroforestry Net, who has focused on agroforestry systems in Hawai'i and Oceania since 1990.
+Interns work closely with Craig Elevitch, PhD, Director of Agroforestry Net, who has focused on regenerative agroforestry systems in Hawai'i and Oceania since 1991.
 Craig's internationally recognized publications have guided thousands of readers in becoming more proficient in ecological food production, agroforestry, and reforestation.
-Craig's books include Agroforestry Guides for Pacific Islands (2000), The Overstory Book: Cultivating Connections with Trees (2004), Traditional Trees of Pacific Islands: Their Culture, Environment, and Use (2006), and Specialty Crops of Pacific Islands (2011).
+Craig's books include Agroforestry Guides for Pacific Islands (2000), The Overstory Book: Cultivating Connections with Trees (2004), Traditional Trees of Pacific Islands: Their Culture, Environment, and Use (2006), Specialty Crops of Pacific Islands (2011), and Agroforestry Landscapes for Pacific Islands: Creating abundand and resilient food systems (2015)

 We have a wide range of on-going activities and special projects that interns will have opportunities to participate in consistent with their skills, knowledge, and abilities.
 Interns work in our agroforestry environment as well as participate in other facets of our activities, such as educational events and research projects.
 Interns commit to working a minimum of 30 hrs/week on field and other on-going projects.
 Additionally, each intern undertakes a special study project developed collaboratively during the first week of the internship.